This Hole May Be the Biggest Air Leakage Site in Your Home

 I've spent a lot of time in crawl spaces over the past decade and have seen a lot of bad stuff there.
 It's not the kind of stuff you want to invite inside either, yet your bathtub hole gives easy access to the bad air, the critters, and the moisture.

 Why is this hole there?
-You might think it's to accomodate the bathtub drain, which connects to the tub in two places and runs horizontally right at about the level of the subfloor.
-But maybe there's another reason.
-Look at the size and shape of that hole.
-Think about how big a six-pack of beer is.
-That's it!
-It's the six-pack hole, cut big enough so the plumber working down below can get a six-pack handed down through the hole.
+It's to accomodate the bathtub drain, which connects to the tub in two places and runs horizontally right at about the level of the subfloor.
+Plumbers often use a chain saw or reciprocating saw to cut the hole and make it big enough so it's easy to install the drain.

-OK, not really.
-Even though I did have trouble with plumbers when I was building my house ten years ago, that's not really the reason for the hole.
-It's just to accommodate the plumbing.
-There are some very good plumbers doing work on homes, and my grandfather was one of them.
+Plumbers don't generally think about the impact of their work on the air leakage in a home.
+Even though I did have trouble with plumbers when I was building my house ten years ago, there are some very good plumbers doing work on homes.
+My grandfather was one of them.